Oslo is Totally Cool: Top Things to Do in Oslo in 3 Days

 Whenever I get to a new city, I like to do one thing first: WALK.
 Walking around a new city is the best way to get to know it, in my opinion, and walking along the trendy new waterfront in Oslo is a great way to see the old and modern being mixed together.

 The waterfront area has been revamped in recent years, with a bunch of really modern buildings going up alongside some of the older ones.
-They're building a big promenade that will eventually let you walk for kilometers.
+The Harbour Promenade allows you to walk for kilometers, seeing some of Oslo's top sights along the way.

 Oslo Opera House